ianallannz/vote/about.md

 ### Higher learning

 About four years ago we returned to Gisborne with our children.
-In that time I've had the privilege of using my professional experiences to guide local adult learners from all walks of life.
+In that time I've had the privilege of using my professional experience to guide local adult learners from all walks of life.

 Being isolated makes us a bit special out here.
 Local industries love hiring dedicated local experts &mdash; imports don't often get the vibe of the place &mdash; but we need to train a *lot* more of them.